ariel8462/FreeOnEpicBot/README.md

 - Put your desired bot ID in `BOT_TOKEN.txt` and your user ID in `USER_ID.txt`
 - Either host locally or deploy to heroku
 - For hosting locally run: `python FreeOnEpicBot.py` note: it's python3 on linux
+- Note: if you deploy to heroku remove the `.gitignore` and deploy with heroku cli

 ## Marks: